Sammynju/alx-pre_course/README.md

-My first readme is awesome
+My first readme
+It is going on well